General

 Range and Habitat

-Brewer's Blackbird: Breeds from British Columbia, Manitoba, and Ontario south to southern California, New Mexico, and Texas; spends winters as far north as British Columbia and the Carolinas.
+Brewer's Blackbird: Breeds from British Columbia, Manitoba, Ontario and the Great Lakes region south to southern California, Arizona, and New Mexico; spends winters from southern Mexico to as far north as British Columbia and the Carolinas.
 Preferred habitats include prairies, fields, and farmyards.

 Breeding and Nesting